 Emergency funds and contingency planning:

 Emergencies and unforeseen occurrences can be very difficult for small enterprises.
-To cover unforeseen costs, economic crisis, or other emergencies, retained earnings might be placed aside.
+To cover unforeseen costs, economic crises, or other emergencies, retained earnings might be placed aside.
 Small firms can navigate through trying times without endangering their long-term existence by creating backup plans and accumulating reserves.

 Organizing a statement for retained earnings